UARF

 National I-Corps Teams

 The National Science Foundation Innovation Corps (I-Corps) program is designed to prepare scientists and engineers to extend their focus beyond the laboratory and to accelerate the transfer of cutting-edge, NSF-funded research into commercial success.
 Through extensive customer engagement, teams are able to validate potential applications of their technology.
-The curriculum is an immersive 7-week program designed to avoid building a product that no one wants; the number one reason startups fail.
+The curriculum is an immersive 7-week program designed to avoid building a product that no one wants.

 The Application Process